osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 The `SdsTypeBuilder` also supports derived types.
 Note that you need not add the base types to the SDS before using `SdsTypeBuilder`.
 Base types are maintained within the SdsType.

-## Work with SdsTypes outside of .NET framework
+## Work with types outside of .NET framework
-SdsTypes must be built manually when .NET `SdsTypeBuilder` is unavailable.
-Below, you'll see how types are built and defined in
-[Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs) samples.
+Types must be built manually when .NET `SdsTypeBuilder` is unavailable.
+Below, you'll see how types are built and defined in [Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs) samples.
 For samples in other languages, go to [OCS code samples in GitHub](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/SDS_WAVEFORM_README.md).

-SdsType, SdsTypeProperty, and SdsTypeCode are defined below:
+Type, SdsTypeProperty, and SdsTypeCode are defined below:

 **Python**
 ```python